Hancocks & Co: History

 Hancocks' first gallery opened at a corner of Bruton Street and New Bond Street, in London in 1849.
-Hancocks subsequently moved in 1917 to Vigo Street, in 1970 to Burlington Gardens, in 1998 to Burlington Arcade and, in 2024, to 62 St James Street.
+Hancocks subsequently moved in 1917 to Vigo Street, in 1970 to Burlington Gardens, in 1998 to Burlington Arcade and, in 2024, to 62 St James's Street.

 Hancocks exhibited at the Great Exhibition at the Crystal Palace in 1851, and at international exhibitions at Paris in 1867 and Vienna in 1873.

 In 1998, Hancocks acquired the business of S.J.
 Rood, diamond merchants and jewellery manufacturers.
 S.J.
 Rood were themselves awarded a Royal Warrant by Mary of Teck, queen consort of King George V, in 1921 and were the creators of the "For...." series of rings which were given to Queen Mary’s ladies-in-waiting on their marriage.

 Royal Appointments and Warrants

 On 13 August 1849, after eight months in business, Hancocks received the Royal Appointment of Queen Victoria.
 Many of the principal sovereigns of Europe also became regular patrons.
 There can be little doubt that the rapid expansion by Charles Hancock during the formative years of the Company led to Hancocks being entrusted with the design and production of the Victoria Cross on the inception of the award in 1856.
 This medal is still made exclusively by Hancocks.

 In 1962 the Company was granted the Royal Warrant as Goldsmiths and Silversmiths to Queen Elizabeth The Queen Mother.